tomas789/tonav/README.md

 Tonav
 -----

 Lately, I was getting quite a lot of emails from people trying to run Tonav without much success.
 I acknowledge that it might be very difficult to make it run well (or at all).
 For that reason, I decided to make a big step forward and actually re-implement the whole thing.
-Increasing accuracy and robustness.
+Increasing the accuracy and robustness.
 I call it **Tonav-NG**.

 The source code of it is not public yet.
 I will share it as soon as it is stable enough.
-But even now, it works really good.
+But even now, it works really well.

 If you want to stay in touch, you can leave me your contact and I'll let you know.